shinji257/aop/README.md

   Basically allow either or.
 (DONE)
 * Add/test additional command blocks...
 Allowed via perm node only.
   Can be disabled via config (when implemented)
+* Add option to toggle if nick is shown or not... (config)
 * Remove herobrine.

 Credits: